 Quality and safety of frozen foods: Quality and safety of frozen meat and meat products, quality and safety of frozen poultry and poultry products.
-Quality and safety of frozen fish, shell fish and related products, Quality and safety of frozen vegetables, Quality and safety of frozen fruits, Quality and safety of frozen dairy products, Quality and safety of frozen ready mea Quality and safety of frozen bakery products, Quality and safety of frozen eggs and egg products.
+Quality and safety of frozen fish, shell fish and related products, Quality and safety of frozen vegetables, Quality and safety of frozen fruits, Quality and safety of frozen dairy products, Quality and safety of frozen ready meal Quality and safety of frozen bakery products, Quality and safety of frozen safety of frozen bakery products, Quality and safety of frozen ready meal Quality and safety of frozen bakery products, Quality and safety of frozen bakery products, Quality and safety of frozen safety safety of frozen safety of frozen safety safety of frozen safety of frozen safety safety of frozen safety safety of frozen safety of frozen safety safety safety of frozen safety sa

-Monitoring and measuring techniques for quality and safety: Chemical measurements, sensory analysis of frozen foods, food borne illnesses and detection of pathogenic microorganisms, shelf life prediction of frozen foods.
+Monitoring and measuring techniques for quality and safety: Chemical measurements, sensory analysis of frozen foods, food borne illnesses and detection of pathogenic micro organisms, shelf life prediction of frozen foods.
 Packaging of frozen foods.

-- 1. Lal, G., Siddappa, G. and Tondon G.L.: Preservation of Fruits and Vegetables, Indian Council of Agricultural Research, New Delhi (1986). - 2.
+- 1. Lal, G., Siddappa, G. and Tondon G.L. : Preservation of Fruits and Vegetables, Indian Council of Agricultural Research, New Delhi(1986). - 2.
 Vijaya Khader, "Textbook of Food Science and Technology", ICAR, New Delhi (2001). - 3.
-S Cohen and J Roussel, Strategic Supply Chain Management: The five desciplines for top performance, McGraw-Hill Co, (2004).
+S Cohen and J Roussel, Strategic Supply Chain Management : The five desciplines for top performance, McGraw-Hill Co, (2004).